 Linux Connection Manager

 The Linux Connection Manager enables you to scan hundreds of nodes Agentlessly using Secure Shell (SSH) as the connection protocol.
 Essentially working as a connection proxy, the Linux Connection Manager provides a single point of management for all configuration, logging, and updating of nodes.
-If you opt for the Agentless scanning of your nodes via the Linux Connection Manager, there are two methods available for installation, see Installation Methods below for more information.
+See Installation Method below for more information.

 Agentless Scanning